purdueLUG/purduelug.github.io/content/tutorials/wifi/index.md

 ---

 {{< notice note >}}
-This tutorial has been copied verbaitim from the old PLUG wiki, and its contents may be out of date.
+This tutorial has been copied verbatim from the old PLUG wiki, and its contents may be out of date.
 Please submit a pull request with any updates!
 {{< /notice >}}